amalay/node-samples/api-secure/README.md

 #### B. Authentication & Authorization APIs
 ##### 1. GET: http://localhost:5000/api/auth/default
-This is the default api and will be accessed by any user.
+This is the DEFAULT API and will be accessed by any user.
 Authentication/Authorization or Access token is not required to access this api!
 ###### Payload:
 ```json
 Not Required